 Even if a recipe calls for sugar, you can leave it out.
 Just sweeten your puree to taste – use local, organic honey to sweeten if necessary!

-One of our favorite summer drinks is strawberry lemonade — imagine the awesomeness captured in a fruit leather!
+This strawberry lemonade — imagine the awesomeness captured in fruit leather!

 A perfect summer combination with peaches and raspberries!